kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 ### Inspect results

 All reducer output is directed to reduce_results.txt.
 It should contain a list of unique words in the input text file along with a count.
-In this case, we expect six unique words, text will have a count of 800, all others will have a count of 400.
+In this case, we expect six unique words.
+All words except "text" will have a count of 400.
+Because it appears twice in our test line, "text" will have a count of 800.

 ```sh
 $ cat reduce_results.txt